 #9 Bylaws/Operating Guidelines- Mary Bonkoske

+Mary Bonkoske presented the following changes for the IASN By-laws that had already been approved by the IASN Board.

 Article IV-Members

 Section B. Associate

 Anyone who does not meet the criteria for IASN Active membership, but is a registered professional nurse, currently licensed to practice in Illinois.
 Associates members shall receive all mailings, (add) vote and may participate in IASN activities, but may not (delete) vote hold office or serve on a state committee.